13 London Road,

 What does Lisa’s Law think of the right to buy scheme?

-The main issue with this type of right to buy scheme is the property involved is usually a rather old building.
+Right to buy can be hugely advantageous for those living in social housing to get on the housing ladder.
+However, the main issue with this type of right to buy scheme is the property involved can often be old, run down buildings.
 As a tenant of a council property, one should also consider whether:

-- the material used i.e. is there cladding (cladding can hardly pass the insurance requirements nowadays.
-The freeholder often be requested to replace the cladding) whether all the materials meet the current legal requirements
+• the material used i.e. is there cladding (cladding can hardly pass the insurance requirements nowadays and whether all the materials meet the current legal requirements

-- However, there is always a risk with purchasing a leasehold property.
+• However, there is always a risk with purchasing a leasehold property.
 It can never be entirely risk free.
-For example, even the council can confirm they have no intention to serve notice yet there is always possibility that they change their mind overnight.
+For example, even the council can confirm they have no intention to serve a Section 20 notice yet there is always the possibility that they change their mind overnight.

-If the leaseholder does indeed received a repair demand which is extortionate, with all the other leaseholders they could request for a review.
+If the leaseholder does indeed receive a repair demand which is extortionate, the leaseholders can work together to request for a review.
 With no success, they can apply to the leasehold valuation tribunal if there is dispute.

 Thinking of buying a property?
 Here are some things to be aware of: